 If you suspect poisoning immediately call your veterinarian or call the ASPCA poison control center at (888) 426-4435.
 There is a $60 fee for this service.

 At age 6 or 7 all male cats should be neutered if they are not going to be breeding.
-Females of the same age should be spayed and helps avoid uterine cancer and certain infections.
+Neutering a cat helps prevent overpopulation and reduces the risk of health issues such as testicular cancer and certain infections.
+Females of the same age should be spayed to prevent unwanted pregnancies and reduce the risk of ovarian cysts, uterine infections, and mammary tumors.
+Spaying a female cat also prevents unwanted litters and reduces the discomfort of living with an intact female cat in heat.

 Feline Vaccination Protocols